mverboom/build/BUILD.md

 Any file in the source directory that exists and ends in `.real` will not be linked.

+`B_LINKFILE <source file> <destination directory>`

+This function will create a symlink for the source file to the destination directory.
+The destination directory needs to be relative to the `B_INSTALLDIR`.
+If the destination directory doens't exist yet, it is created automatically.

 ## PACKAGE

 Once a package has been created, it will be stored in the `PKGDIR` as specified